-The Tip of the Red Giant Branch (TRGB) method for acquiring distances has two particularly resonant impacts on our program.
-Relative accuracies (not accounting for zero point issues) are typically at the level of 5\% with Hubble Space Telescope observations.
+The TRGB method for acquiring distances has two particularly resonant impacts on our program.
+Relative accuracies (not accounting for zero-point issues) are typically at the level of 5\% with HST observations.
 On the one hand, given an absolute calibration, the numerous measurements now available with overlaps with other methodologies play an important role in setting the absolute scale for extragalactic distances \citep{2019ApJ...882...34F, 2022ApJ...932...15A}.
 On the other hand, the dense coverage of sources locally affords unprecedented information on a multitude of research interests.
 The current edition of {\it Cosmicflows} provides TRGB distances to 489 galaxies \citep{2021AJ....162...80A}.

 TRGB and the SBF procedure discussed in \S \ref{sec:sbf} have closely related physical bases.
 With SBF, the brightest stars on the red giant branch are unresolved and distances are inferred from the statistical properties of image mottling.
 With TRGB the individual brightest red giant stars can be isolated and their brightness measured.
-There is extensive experience with use of the TRGB as a distance tool \citep{1990AJ....100..162D, 1993ApJ...417..553L, 1995AJ....109.1645M, 2002AJ....124..213M, 2006AJ....132.2729M, 2007ApJ...661..815R, 2014AJ....148....7W, 2017AJ....154...51M, 2017ApJ...835...28J, 2018SSRv..214..113B}.
+There is extensive experience with the use of the TRGB as a distance tool \citep{1990AJ....100..162D, 1993ApJ...417..553L, 1995AJ....109.1645M, 2002AJ....124..213M, 2006AJ....132.2729M, 2007ApJ...661..815R, 2014AJ....148....7W, 2017AJ....154...51M, 2017ApJ...835...28J, 2018SSRv..214..113B}.

-In practise, SBF and TRGB are most effective in two distinct regimes.
+In practice, SBF and TRGB are most effective in two distinct regimes.
 There are concerns with contamination from young populations and metallicity effects that are addressed in different ways.
 In the case of SBF, the most stable candles are high surface brightness, very old, and high metallicity systems, with relative intrinsic magnitude constancy in the infrared.
 In the case of TRGB, the optimal target stars have low metallicity and are observed near to $900~\mu$m where metallicity and age effects are minimal.
 Such stars are best sought in the halos of galaxies where there is minimal extinction or crowding or contamination from young populations.